Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ### Initializing a NetworkVariable

-When the associated NetworkObject of a `NetworkBehaviour` with `NetworkVariable` properties is spawned, the associated `NetworkVariable` will also be spawned.The `NetworkVariable`'s current state (`Value`) is automatically synchronized on the client side.
+When the associated NetworkObject of a `NetworkBehaviour` with `NetworkVariable` properties is spawned, the associated `NetworkVariable` will be initialized and associated with its associated `NetworkBehaviour`.
 When any new client connects, it's synchronized with the current value of the `NetworkVariable` before the `NetworkBehaviour.OnNetworkSpawn` is invoked.

 A `NetworkVariable` will be initialized during the associated `NetworkBehaviour` initialization.
 The [Start](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MonoBehaviour.Start.html) and `OnNetworkSpawn` methods are invoked based on the type of NetworkObject the `NetworkBehaviour` is associated with: